overbyte/notes/unreal-course.md

 ##### Remove categories from blueprint (to stop designer misusing them)

-Example: remove the collision section from
+Example: remove the collision section from a component
 ```
 UCLASS(meta = (BlueprintSpawnableComponent), hidecategories = ("Collision"))
 ```